 Sura Re Ltd. (the "Company") was incorporated under the laws of Bermuda on December 8, 2015 and capitalized on March 16, 2016.
 Once capitalized the Bermuda Monetary Authority registered the Company as a Class 3A insurer under The Insurance Act, 1978 effective March 18, 2016.
+On 2022 Sura Re Ltd. applied for a Class C license with the Bermuda Monetary Authority which was approved on April 7, 2022.
+The Company assumes group and individual life business from its parent insurance subsidiaries which operates in Latin American markets.

-Sura Re Ltd. is wholly-owned and controlled by Suramericana S.A. ("Suramericana"), a Colombian limited liability company that is 81.13% owned and controlled by Grupo de Inversiones Suramericana SA ("Group Sura"), a Colombian company listed on the Colombian Stock Exchange and whose American Depository Receipts are listed on the New York Stock Exchange.
+Sura Re Ltd., is wholly-owned and controlled by Suramericana S.A. ("Suramericana"), a Colombian limited liability company that is 81.13% owned and controlled by Grupo de Inversiones Suramericana SA ("Group Sura"), a Colombian company listed on the Colombian Stock Exchange and whose American Depository Receipts are listed on the New York Stock Exchange.
 The remaining 18.87% stake in Suramericana is owned by the German insurer Munchener Ruckversicherungs- Gesellschaft Aktiengesellschaft, more commonly known as "Munich Re".
 The registered office of the Company is located at Crawford House, 50 Cedar Avenue, Hamilton HM11, Bermuda.